 Use it or skip it?
 Use it if you have a complex portfolio (DeFi, margin, futures) and want a CPA to handle the whole thing.
 Skip it for basic exchange trading.
 You'll pay 2-4x more than CoinLedger or Koinly for a worse self-service experience.

-After that, pricing scales reasonably: $49 for 100 transactions, $149 for 5,000.
+Pricing scales to $199/year for 5,000 transactions and $399/year for 15,000, with unlimited transactions available as a $600 add-on.
 The tax-loss harvesting tools are solid.
 It supports 400+ exchanges.
-They offer professional tax prep consultations (starting at $150/hour) and full tax preparation ($2,800/year) for users who want hands-on help.
+They offer professional tax prep consultations and full tax preparation ($2,800/year) for users who want hands-on help.

 Now the fine print.